Civil Air Patrol: Squadrons

 Local units are called squadrons.
 Squadrons are the main functioning bodies and primary operational commands in the CAP.
-Reporting directly to the wing, or to a group if the wing commander chooses to form one or more groups, squadrons have the responsibility to carry out plans and programs formulated by higher echelons of the CAP.
+Reporting directly to the wing, or to a group if the wing commander chooses to form one or more groups, squadrons have the responsibility to carry out plans and programs formulated by higher echelons of CAP.

 Civil Air Patrol squadrons are designated as either cadet, senior, or composite squadrons.
-A CAP composite squadron consists of both cadets and senior members, who may be involved in any of the three missions of Civil Air Patrol.
+A CAP composite squadron consists of both cadets and senior members, who may be involved in any of the three missions of CAP.
 Composite squadrons have two deputy commanders to assist the squadron commander: a Deputy Commander for Seniors and a Deputy Commander for Cadets.
-A senior squadron includes only senior members, who participate in the emergency services or aerospace education missions of Civil Air Patrol.
-A cadet squadron is largely made up of cadets, with a small number of senior members as necessary for supervision of cadets and the proper execution of the cadet program.
+A senior squadron includes only senior members, who participate in the emergency services or aerospace education missions of CAP.
+A cadet squadron is largely made up of cadets, with a small number of senior members as necessary for the supervision of cadets and the proper execution of the cadet program.
 Overseas squadrons operate independently of this structure, reporting directly to the National Headquarters.

 Flights

 The lowest level of CAP organization is the flight.
-Flights are temporary units, usually formed in remote areas in which there are too few CAP personnel to form a squadron, but with a goal of forming a new squadron as quickly as possible by recruiting additional CAP members locally to increasing its membership.
+Flights are temporary units, usually formed in remote areas with too few CAP personnel to form a squadron, but with a goal of forming a new squadron as quickly as possible by recruiting additional CAP members locally to increase its membership.
 A flight may consist of no more than 14 CAP members.
-It may be formed by as few at eight CAP senior members, but if a flight is formed by a mix of senior members and cadets, at least three of the flight's personnel must be senior members.
+It may be formed by as few as eight CAP senior members, but if a flight is formed by a mix of senior members and cadets, at least three of the flight's personnel must be senior members.
 A wing commander may direct a flight to report to a squadron, directly to a group, or directly to the wing itself.

 A CAP flight is a semi-independent unit that is used mainly as a stepping-stone for a new unit until they are large enough to be designated a squadron.
-Due to their transitory nature, there are very few flights within the CAP structure at any one time.
+Due to their transitory nature, there are very few flights within CAP structure at any one time.
 A flight will be assigned to a squadron "parent", and it is the job of the flight and squadron commanders to work together to build the flight into a full and independent squadron.
 Flights are also used as temporary units within a squadron.
 These flights are dismissed after the activity or meeting they were created for.
 A flight within a squadron is assigned a letter, so a flight could be designated "Charlie Flight, Thunderbolt Squadron", for example.
 In larger squadrons, flights are permanent subunits and cadets are assigned to them.